NCAR/mom6_bathy/.docstr/widgets.rst

 1. ``Topo()`` — creates an empty topo with the provided minimum depth
 2. ``Topo.from_version_control(path)`` — loads a folder, applies saved history, and returns the reconstructed topo
 3. ``Topo.from_topo_file(file)`` — loads a topo file and applies it on top of any existing changes in the folder

+All of the git versioning (undo, redo, reset, checkout, tag, create branch) is handled by the TopoCommandManager, which can be accessed as the class variable "tcm".
+The code for this manager resides in the command_manager class.
+We would use straight git functions, but the topo file itself is handled independently of the commits.
+(In the future, expect this to use icechunk)

 See also the demonstration notebook: